Hubert Mara: Research topics

 Mara's main focus is on the connection of computer science with the humanities, especially archaeology.
-The core of his work is the development of new analysis, representation and research methods for archaeological finds, such as the age determination of 3D-captured cuneiform tablets with Artificial Intelligence.
+The core of his work is the development of new analysis, representation and research methods for archaeological finds, such as the age determination of 3D-captured cuneiform tablets with Artificial Intelligence as well as recognition of cuneiform signs.
 Starting with GigaMesh, he has done fundamental work in these areas.
 Since 2016, he has served on the advisory board of the German chapter of the Computer Applications and Quantitative Methods in Archaeology.
 Mara's publication list now includes a three-digit number of publications of various types and forms.